 Is democracy a done deal?
 Is the form of governance prevailing in the West today the most democratic there is ever going to be?
 We normally think of democracy and dictatorship as a binary question: either a country is a democracy or it is not.
 Yet this black-and-white conception of democracy has been challenged, for instance by Freedom House’s graded scale or the 2014 Princeton study which argued the US is more accurately described as a civil oligarchy than a democracy per se.[i]
 To be, or not to be democratic—that isn’t really the question.
 No, the intelligent question is the extent to which a society manages to include its citizens into the political processes; not whether a society is a democracy, but how democratic it has become.

 The following is a slightly edited extract from Hanzi Freinacht’s book ‘Nordic Ideology: A Metamodern Guide to Politics, Book Two’.
 This is the second book in a series on metamodern thought, a work of popular philosophy that investigates the nature of psychological development and its political implications.
+In this post you will be introduced to the idea of Democratization Politics, one of six new forms of politics proposed in Nordic Ideology.

 So how do we determine just that?
 How do we define democracy and how do we measure a society’s degree of democracy?